 Considered one of the prettiest towns in all of Canada, Paris combines a picturesque countryside nestled in the fork of the Grand and Nith Rivers, with historical architecture dating back to the 19th century.

-From trekking through the region’s forest-covered hills to kayaking along one of its two rivers, Paris is a playground for outdoor adventures, including hiking, biking, and fly fishing.
+From trekking through the region’s forest-covered hills to kayaking along one of its two rivers, Paris is a playground for outdoor enthusiasts, with striking settings for hiking, biking, and fly fishing.

 Summer is by far the most popular time to visit this charming community.
 However, I have found visiting at this time of year a little too busy for my liking.
 As such, I suggest planning your trip in the fall, when the lush natural scenery is made even more beautiful by the changing fall foliage.